Save time, materials and money

 What are MgO boards?

-Uni-Board offers a superior alternative to traditional board types such as: plasterboards, wood based boards (plywood and OSB etc) and cement based boards (calcium silicate and fiber cement etc).
+MgO board, is broad term for magnesium based boards of which there are many different types and qualities.
+MgO boards are a new superior alternative to traditional board types such as: plasterboards, wood based boards (plywood and OSB etc) and cement based boards (calcium silicate and fiber cement etc).
 MgO boards can be used for interior and exterior walls, ceilings, floors, doors and SIP systems etc.